hundeo:

 The Berger Blanc Suisse is listed in FCI Group 1, Section 1 under Standard No. 347.

-Despite its pronounced musculature, this dog breed looks elegant.
-The body structures are harmonious.
+Despite its pronounced musculature, the breed has an elegant appearance.
+The build is harmonious.
 The coat color is pure white.
-The medium length, well fitting coat consists of stick or long stick hair.
+The medium-length, close-fitting coat consists of stock hair or long stock hair.
 The undercoat is soft and dense.
 The almond-shaped eyes are brown to dark brown with dark eyelid rims.
-His nose is black and the dentition is strong.
-Triangular prick ears sit on the head.
+The nose is black and the teeth are strong.
+The head has triangular pricked ears.

-In terms of attitude, the Berger Blanc Suisse is a little demanding.
-He needs a lot of activity, daily exercise and a caregiver who has time for him.
-The Berger Blanc Suisse is considered athletic, intelligent, friendly and attentive.
+The Berger Blanc Suisse is somewhat demanding to keep.
+It needs plenty of activity, daily exercise and a caregiver who has time for it.
+The Berger Blanc Suisse is considered to be athletic, intelligent, friendly and attentive.

-With its good-natured and friendly disposition, the Berger Blanc Suisse is very social.
-He develops a strong bond with humans and feels responsible for them.
-The Berger Blanc Suisse is always loyal to his owner.
-Like a 'white shadow' he follows him everywhere.
+With its good-natured and friendly nature, the Berger Blanc Suisse is very social.
+It develops a strong bond with people and feels responsible for them.
+The Berger Blanc Suisse is always loyal to its owner.
+Like a "white shadow", he follows him wherever he goes.

-Berger Blanc Suisse has a peaceful and unobtrusive character.
-He is the optimal companion for families with children.
-The Berger Blanc Suisse protects them and develops a strong affection towards them.
+The Berger Blanc Suisse has a calm and reserved character.
+It is the ideal companion for families with children.
+The Berger Blanc Suisse protects them and develops a strong affection for them.

-Daily and regular mental and physical activity is an absolute must for him.
-The Berger Blanc Suisse has a good grasp and has a strong will to perform.
-Therefore, he is suitable for almost any dog sport.
-Agility, in particular, is ideally suited to the workout of this dog breed.
+Daily and regular mental and physical exercise is an absolute must for him.
+The Berger Blanc Suisse has good comprehension skills and a strong will to perform and is therefore suitable for almost all dog sports.
+Agility in particular is very suitable for this dog breed.

 Coat care: